Complications of Type 2 Diabetes

 Heart Disease and Stroke

 Type 2 diabetes damages the small blood vessels in the eyes.
-This can put you at increased risk for three types of vision problems:
+This can put you at increased risk for 3 types of vision problems:

 cataracts, and retinopathy (a general term for disorders of the retina caused by diabetes).
 Fortunately, most diabetes-related vision problems can be slowed or stopped if caught early and can be prevented with good blood sugar and blood pressure control.

 High levels of blood sugar cause the kidneys to overwork.
-Eventually, this excess strain can cause the kidneys to leak.
+This excess strain can cause the kidneys to function poorly.
 Eventually, needed protein is lost in the urine and waste products build up in the blood.
 If diagnosed early, there are several treatments that may prevent your kidney disease from getting worse.
 If caught later,

-this can result in kidney damage and kidney failure.
+this can result in kidney permanent damage and kidney failure.
 People whose kidneys are no longer working need to have dialysis, a procedure which filters the blood by machine.
-They may also need a kidney transplant.
+A kidney transplant may also be needed.

 Neuropathy (Nerve Damage)